mang150/mang150.github.io/README.md

                 images[i].addEventListener("click", function() {
                     // Get the hobby name from the image alt attribute var hobby = this.alt;
-                    // Display an alert message with the hobby name alert("You clicked on " + hobby + "!");
+                    // Display message with the hobby name alert("You clicked on " + hobby + "!");
                 });
             }